- The Bailiff Section of the Judiciary serves two key roles to ensure that justice is fairly administered and carried to its proper conclusion.

 be scheduled after a lapse of 7 days from the service of "Notice to Quit".

-If the site is vacated, vacant possession will be delivered to the applicant.
+If the occupant has left, the vacant possession will be delivered to the applicant.

 If the site is still occupied, the Bailiff will notify the occupants of the scheduled delivery date.

 The objective of this visit is to deliver the land / premises to the applicant.
 A locksmith will be in attendance in order to break into the premises, if required.

 The Bailiff will take inventory of the goods and chattels, if any.

 Photographs will be taken as evidence to the status of the inventory items.
 The charge for photo taking